Centril/rfcs/text/0000-uniform-generic-bounds.md

    Additionally, during unification, additional constraints discovered for `body_expr` to be well formed may be added to `Γc`.
    These constraints may reference variables `Li` or `Pi`.

+9. `Γc` is checked to be a well formed typing environment.
+Given `Γc`, the well-formedness of the return type and the types of `xi` are checked.

 10. Having unified with `body_expr`, all remaining unification variables in `Γc` are substituted for fresh variables in `Γc`.